-ELP Standard 9 Ar n ELL can create clear and coherent level- appropriate speech and text.
-By the end of this level, an ELL can, with support • recount a sequence of events, with a beginning, middle, and end.
-HI.S4: Describe a process (e.g., how to register for ESL class, how to have a garage sale) using detailed steps and sequence markers (e.g., first, next, then) HI.R5: Identify chronological order and sequence markers (e.g., first, next, last) in passages on familiar and new topics HI.W2: Write paragraphs with main idea, supporting details, and conclusion (e.g., writing an autobiography, writing an accident report) HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) • introduce and develop an informational topic with facts and details.
-HI.S4: Describe a process (e.g., how to register for ESL class, how to have a garage sale) using detailed steps and sequence markers (e.g., first, next, then) HI.R5: Identify chronological order and sequence markers (e.g., first, next, last) in passages on familiar and new topics HI.W2: Write paragraphs with main idea, supporting details, and conclusion (e.g., writing an autobiography, writing an accident report) HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) HI.W4: Write a simple letter (e.g., a request, complaint, or cover letter) • use common transitional words and phrases to connect events, ideas, and opinions.
-IL ESL Content Standards Section 2: Supporting Grammar for High Intermediate Level Coordinating Conjunctions Subordinate Clauses • provide a conclusion.
-HI.R5: Identify chronological order and sequence markers (e.g., first, next, last) in passages on familiar and new topics to the precise details of explanations or descriptions.
-(RST.9-10.1) CCR Anchor 2: Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.
+An ELL can create clear and coherent level- appropriate speech and text.

+- HI.9.1 recount a sequence of events, with a beginning, middle, and end. - HI.S4: Describe a process (e.g., how to register for ESL class, how to have a garage sale) using detailed steps and sequence markers (e.g., first, next, then) - HI.R5: Identify chronological order and sequence markers (e.g., first, next, last) in passages on familiar and new topics - HI.W2: Write paragraphs with main idea, supporting details, and conclusion (e.g., writing an autobiography, writing an accident report) - HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) - HI.9.2 introduce and develop an informational topic with facts and details. - HI.S4: Describe a process (e.g., how to register for ESL class, how to have a garage sale) using detailed steps and sequence markers (e.g., first, next, then) - HI.R5: Identify chronological order and sequence markers (e.g., first, next, last) in passages on familiar and new topics - HI.W2: Write paragraphs with main idea, supporting details, and conclusion - (e.g., writing an autobiography, writing an accident report) - HI.W3: Write simple step-by-step instructions (e.g., a recipe, how to do something) - HI.W4: Write a simple letter (e.g., a request, complaint, or cover letter) - HI.9.3 use common transitional words and phrases to connect events, ideas, and opinions. - IL ESL Content Standards Section 2: Supporting Grammar for High Intermediate Level - · Coordinating Conjunctions - · Subordinate Clauses - HI.9.4 provide a conclusion. - HI.R5: Identify chronological order and sequence markers (e.g., first, next, last) in passages on familiar and new topics